 Section 114.
-Limits on Distributions.
+Limits on Distributions-and Net Developer Fees.

-- (a) A sponsor shall be limited to an annual distribution in an amount not to exceed the sum of: - (1) The greater of: (A) four hundred eighty dollars (\$480) for each assisted unit in the project, said amount to be adjusted for inflation for each year following the year 2000 in accordance with change in the Consumer Price Index for All Urban Consumers, West Region, All Items, as published by the Bureau of Labor Statistics, United States Department of Labor; or (B) the amount needed for the payment of the minimum deferred developer fees necessary to attain the tax credit threshold basis limit; plus - (2) Thirty percent of the amount of cash flow remaining after payment of all debt service, operating expenses, required reserves and the amount of distributions permitted by (a)(1) above. - (b) Cash flow remaining after payment of distributions shall be applied toward payment of the program loan or, with the approval of the department, used to reduce rents in assisted units or for other purposes related to the project.
-If the terms of other public agency financing also require payments from remaining cash flow, the department may agree to share the remaining cash flow with the public agency in amounts proportional to the respective loan amounts. - (c) A sponsor may not accumulate distributions from year to year.
-A sponsor may deposit all or a portion of the amount permitted for distributions into a project account for distribution in subsequent years.
-Such future distributions shall not reduce the otherwise permitted distribution in those subsequent years. - (d) Distributions shall be permitted only after the sponsor submits a complete annual report and operating budget, if required by the department, and the department determines that the report and budget demonstrate compliance with all program requirements for the applicable year.
-Circumstances under which no distributions shall be made include:
+- (a) A sponsorAnnual distributions of cash flow from the project shall be limited to an annual distribution in an amount not to exceed the sum of: - (1) The greater of: (A) four hundred eighty dollars (\$480) for each assisted-restricted unit in the project, said amount to be adjusted for inflation for each year following the year 2000 in accordance with-changes in the Consumer Price Index for All Urban Consumers, West Region, All Items, as published by the Bureau of Labor Statistics, United States Department of Labor; or (B) the amount needed for the payment of the minimum deferred developer fees necessary to attain the tax-credit threshold basis limit; plus one tenth of the difference between (i) the maximum net fees payable to the sponsor from development sources, as computed pursuant to section (f) below and (ii) net fees actually paid from development funding sources; plus - (2) Thirty percent of the amount of cash flow remaining after payment of all debt service, operating expenses, required reserves and the amount of distributions permitted by (a)(1) above. - (b) Cash flow remaining after payment of distributions shall be applied toward repayment of the program loan or, with the approval of the department, used to reduce rents in assisted units or for other purposes related to the project.
+If the terms of other public agency financing also require payments from remaining cash flow, the department may agree to share the remaining cash flow with the public agency in amounts proportional to the respective loan amounts.